Political leanings: Democratic/liberal

 Cecil said its voter outreach program will emphasize digital media over television ads — a decision that included promoting Danielle Butterfield to oversee all of its paid media.
 Butterfield worked on the digital advertising campaigns for the last two Democratic presidential nominees, President Barack Obama in 2012 and Clinton in 2016.

-According to the most recent FEC data, Priorities USA Action has raised more than $27 million in the 2020 campaign cycle.
-In March, the super PAC pledged $150 million to ads targeting Trump on healthcare in Florida, Michigan, Wisconsin, Pennsylvania and Arizona, including $6 million criticizing Trump’s coronavirus response.
+According to the most recent FEC data, Priorities USA Action has raised more than $66 million in the 2020 campaign cycle, as of Aug.
+31. In March, the super PAC pledged $150 million to ads targeting Trump on healthcare in Florida, Michigan, Wisconsin, Pennsylvania and Arizona, including $6 million criticizing Trump’s coronavirus response.
+As of Oct.
+15, it has spent more than $55 million against Trump — more than any other political committee.

 FactCheck.org Undergraduate Fellow Chelsey Zhu contributed to this article.